spacelift-io/terragrunt-starter/README.md

         setupAwsIntegration  = bool # Whether or not to configure an AWS IAM Role integration for the stack. executionRoleArn     = string # Optionally provide your own role ARN to use for the stack AWS Integration.
 When used, you should also set createOwnIamRole to false. workerPoolId         = string # The id of the worker pool to use for the stack.
-If not specified, will use the public worker pool. description          = "Example description of the stack." terraformVersion     = string # The version of Terraform to use for the stack. additionalLabels     = list(string) # Any additional labels to apply to the stack, "Managed" and "Terragrunt" labels are applied automatically. attachmentPolicyIds  = list(string) # Any additional Spacelift policy ids to apply to the stack.
+If not specified, will use the public worker pool. description          = string # A description to apply to the stack created. terraformVersion     = string # The version of Terraform to use for the stack. additionalLabels     = list(string) # Any additional labels to apply to the stack, "Managed" and "Terragrunt" labels are applied automatically. attachmentPolicyIds  = list(string) # Any additional Spacelift policy ids to apply to the stack.
 By default we create 2 policies: trigger dependencies & ignore files outside root and attach them.